Hertie-School-Machine-Learning-F2022/hertie-school-machine-learning-f2022.github.io/README.md

 **Date: 23.09.2022**

-Sci-kit learn intro.
-Set X, y; introduce .fit .predict (Iris plants dataset).
-What is a pipeline, and create a simple pipeline.
-Pre-processing steps for numerical data (MinMaxScaler, StandardScaler)
+Continue with the Sci-kit learn intro.
+Talk about train and test sets, using Iris plants dataset.

 [Lab exercises]() <br/><br/>
 **Problem Set 1:** 7 questions from what we went through in class with a new data set. <br/><br/>